 Child Welfare at Portmarnock AC

-Portmarnock AC provides sporting activities and opportunities to children, young people and vulnerable adults through training and participation in events.
+Portmarnock Athletic Club provides sporting activities and opportunities to children and young people through training and participation in events.

 We are fully committed to ensuring that young people are safeguarded in their participation in athletics.
 Early experiences of young athletes in our sport need to be positive and enjoyable, irrespective of ability, gender, social or ethnic background.